pacholoamit/homelab-infrastructure/docs/start-from-scratch.md

 ## Preparing secrets

-We're using sealed-secrets to encrypt our secrets.
+We're using Mozilla sops to encrypt our secrets.
 Install the kubeseal CLI tool and run the following commands.

 ```sh
 # Create secret for longhorn